applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 >>> fig = guide_dm.plot(cmap='Greens')
 ```

-We can next use some functionality from SciPy to cluster the sequences with UPGMA, and print out a **dendrogram**.
+We can next use some functionality from SciPy to cluster the sequences with UPGMA, and print out a dendrogram.

 ```python
 >>> from scipy.cluster.hierarchy import average, dendrogram, to_tree